 The Wampum station was in use for many years and remained so despite a general decline in railroad passenger service beginning in the 1920’s.
 Over time the P&LE began shutting some down some passenger stations and did so with the Wampum (and West Pittsburg) station in 1964.
 I believe the old Wampum station, in operation for over eighty-four years, was torn down soon after.

 The P&LE, concentrating on freight operations, continued to run but slowly died along with the once-vibrant steel industry it served.
 The company ended all passenger service when it shut down the College Hill station in Beaver Falls in July 1985.
 In September 1992 the P&LE was merged into CSX Transportation, a company formed in 1980 by the merger of several railroad entities, and ceased to exist.

 Today, the former P&LE tracks in Wampum carry daily freight traffic of CSX and also see an occasional Amtrak passenger train.
 The P&LE freight station in Wampum, spared the fate of the passenger station, is still standing.
 For quite a few years it was in use as a private storage/tire repair facility.
 In early 2013 the Wampum Area Community Revitalization Committee, a local civic group, acquired the property from the county.
-Within a few years the group hopes to renovate the interior of the building, pending funding, and transform it into a children’s activity center.
+The facility has since been greatly renovated and transformed into a meeting place and activities center for the local community.

 The sign on the passenger station reflects it is a stop for Ellwood City as well as Wampum.

 The P&LE passenger station at Wampum was erected in 1880.
 It was likely closed in 1964. (c1956)

 A P&LE train ticket for travel from Wampum to Pittsburgh.
 It appears to cost $2.16, but is undated. (c1960) Full Size